 Protecting your outdoor speakers doesn’t have to be difficult or time-consuming if you follow these helpful tips.
-You can use indoor speakers outside, but regardless of the design intention of the speaker, these tips will extend the life of your outdoor audio solution.
+You can use indoor speakers outside (as we explained here), but regardless of the design intention of the speaker, these tips will extend the life of your outdoor audio solution.

 Indoor speakers are largely a set-it-and-forget-it affair.
 In fact, they're so easy to use that you may balk at the idea that there are multiple steps to maintaining outdoor speakers.
 But don't fall into this trap.

 Not only are mid-range outdoor speakers like the Polk Audio Atrium Outdoor Speakers (on Amazon) already pretty expensive, nicer outdoor speakers like Sonos Outdoor Architectural Speakers (also on Amazon) can be extremely expensive.
 This makes maintenance and thinking about the speakers more important, not just because the outdoor environment is tough on them, but because replacements aren't cheap.

 You may have already seen our article on protecting outdoor Televisions, so it makes sense that you would want to protect your outdoor audio equipment to the same level.